-Warm weather and sunny days are bringing friends and families together in the great outdoors.
-This time of the year is the perfect opportunity to go for hike, explore a new part of town, play a game or head to a local park.
-As you head outside, be sure you and your family are enjoying the sunshine safely by protecting your skin.
+This time of the year is the perfect opportunity to go for a hike, explore a new part of town, play a game or head to a local park.
+As you head outside, be sure you and your family are enjoying the sunshine safely — both by social distancing and protecting your skin.

 Wear Sunscreen Every Day